kirolloushany03/simple_shell/README.md

-this the simple shell project
+this how we did the  simple shell project